kwyse/kb/README.md

 ## Who

-You and I, though mostly I. I am happy to accept pull requests that correct typos, improve formatting, rectify factual inconsistencies, and the like.
+You and I, though mostly I. Whilst I'm grateful and happy to accept pull requests that correct typos, improve formatting, rectify factual inconsistencies, and the like, new material should come from me.
+After all, this is a personal learning experience that I'm making public in case others may find it useful.
-You'll have my gratitude for these.
-New material, however, is my responsibility.